connectomicslab/connectomemapper3/docs/usage.rst

 *********************
-Usage
+BIDS App: User's Guide
 *********************

-Execution and the BIDS format
+Introduction
 =============================

-The ``Connectome Mapper 3`` workflow takes as principal input the path of the dataset that is to be processed.
+The ``Connectome Mapper 3`` BIDS App takes as principal input the path of the dataset that is to be processed.
 The input dataset is required to be in valid :abbr:`BIDS (Brain Imaging Data Structure)` format, and it must include at least one T1w or MPRAGE structural image.